industrial-edge/S7-Connector-data-handling-getting-started/docs/Implementation.md

 ### Create Line Diagram
-After filter the required current values of the PLC out of the MQTT-Messages of the Simatic S7 Connector Apps, it is possible to plot the values.
+After filter the required current values of the PLC out of the MQTT-Messages of the SIMATIC S7 Connector Apps, it is possible to plot the values.
 It is also necessary to assign the diagrams to a group in which they will be displayed.

 ![Chart](graphics/Chart.PNG)